If you want to get ahead of your competition, you must always consider search engines. Search engines are those that give you organic traffic.

 5. Optimize Your Meta Titles + Descriptions

 You probably heard about this a thousand times, but it still deserves a honing because the technology is constantly evolving.
-But you must know that meta tags don’t guarantee you an instant hike in ranking.
+But you must know that meta tags don’t guarantee you an instant hike in the ranking.
 It’s just there to assist search engines in assessing what kind of content you have and what people will get out of it.

 Also, if you want people to click to your link posted in a results list, give them the confidence and a reason to.